neondatabase/website/content/docs/introduction/roadmap.md

 The Neon **Limited Preview** started in February 2022 and was made available to a small number of select users and friends.

 On June 15th, 2022, the Neon team announced a [Technical Preview](#technical-preview), making Neon available to a wider audience.
-Thousands of users were able to try Neon's [Free Tier](/docs/introduction/free-tier).
+Thousands of users were able to try Neon's [Free Plan](/docs/introduction/#free-plan).

-On December 6th, 2022, Neon released its branching feature and dropped the invite gate, welcoming everyone to try Neon's Free Tier.
+On December 6th, 2022, Neon released its branching feature and dropped the invite gate, welcoming everyone to try Neon's Free Plan.

 In the first quarter of 2023, Neon launched [paid plans](https://neon.tech/pricing) with new features like Project Sharing, [Autoscaling](/docs/introduction/autoscaling), and [Autosuspend](/docs/introduction/auto-suspend).
 We also added support for US East (N. Virginia)